celestinhermez/video-analysis-tensor-decomposition/README.md

 ### Videos

 * commute.MOV: 10s video of cars on the highway, taken during my afternoon commute
-* patio.MOV: 10s video of looking around the empty patio of one of my favorite cafes
+* patio.MOV: 10s video of the empty patio of one of my favorite cafes
 * parking_lot.MOV: 10s video of a parking lot

 ### Analysis

-* Development Notebook: Jupyter Notebook containing the analysis of the three previous videos
+* Development Notebook: Jupyter Notebook containing the analysis of the three previous videos to determine which pair is most similar

 ### License

 * LICENSE: MIT license for this project

 ## Installation